bulksign/IntegrationSample/README.md

 ## What is this ?
 <br/>
-This is a .NET integration sample code for the <a href="https://bulksign.com">Bulksign platform</a> .
+This is a .NET integration sample code for the <a href="https://bulksign.com">Bulksign platform</a>.
 It allows the integrator to :
 <br/>
 <br/>

 - receive all the callbacks triggered from Bulksign platform

-- handle bundle status updates with periodic configurable polling  (in case your callback handler website goes down)
+- handle envelope status updates with periodic configurable polling  (just in case your callback handler goes down)

-- maintain, in a local SQL Server database, a list of all bundles send for signing
+- maintain, in a local SQL Server database, a list of all envelopes send for signing

-- optionally store the configuration of each sent bundle (could be used for troubleshooting)
+- optionally store the configuration of each sent envelope (could be used for troubleshooting)

 - downloads the completed documents and stores them locally

 - works with any version of Bulksign (SAAS and OnPremise)

-- it's shipped as source code so any integrator can change it and adapt it to its needs.
+- it's shipped as source code so any integrator can change it and adapt it to their needs.

 <br/>
 <br/>